-Include the anticipated environmental outputs and outcomes (as required by EPA Order 5700.7), the linkage to the Strategic Plan Goal 2, Objective 2.2, and the plan for tracking and measuring its progress towards achieving the expected outputs and outcomes including those identified in Section I of this RFP.
+Include the anticipated environmental outputs and outcomes (as required by EPA Order 5700.7); a description of how the outcomes are linked to EPA's Strategic Plan Goal 2, Objective 2.2; and a plan for tracking and measuring progress towards achieving the expected outputs and outcomes.
+See Section I.B of this RFP for more information regarding outputs and outcomes and the Strategic Plan.

 vii.
-Environmental Results Past Performance (as described in evaluation criteria V.A.f.iii).
+Environmental Results Past Performance (as described in evaluation factor V.A.f.iii).
 Submit a list of Federally-funded assistance agreements (assistance agreements include Federal grants and cooperative agreements but not Federal contracts) that your organization performed within the last three years (no more than 5 agreements, and preferably EPA agreements), and describe how you documented and/or reported on whether you were making progress towards achieving the expected results (e.g., outputs and outcomes) under those agreements.
 If you were not making progress, please indicate whether, and how, you documented why not.